minshi123/gitlab/doc/user/group/iterations/index.md

 Iterations are a way to track issues over a period of time.
 This allows teams to track velocity and volatility metrics.
 Iterations can be used with [milestones](../../project/milestones/index.md) for tracking over different time periods.

-For example:
+For example, you can use:

-- Milestones for Program Increments, which span 8-12 weeks
+- Milestones for Program Increments, which span 8-12 weeks.
-- Iterations for Sprints, which span 2 weeks
+- Iterations for Sprints, which span 2 weeks.

 In GitLab, iterations are similar to milestones, with a few differences: